apache/mynewt-site/docs/os/tutorials/sensors/sensor_nrf52_bno055.md

-## Enabling an Off Board Sensor in an Existing Application
+## Enabling an Off-Board Sensor in an Existing Application

-This tutorial shows you how to enable an existing application to run on a device with an off board sensor device connected to it.
+This tutorial shows you how to enable an existing application to run on a device with an off-board sensor device connected to it.
 It allows you to quickly bring up and run a Mynewt application on a device to view sensor data from a sensor device.

 We use the **sensors_test** application running on an nRF52-DK board to communicate, via the I2C interface,  with the [Adafruit BNO055](https://learn.adafruit.com/adafruit-bno055-absolute-orientation-sensor/overview) sensor.
 The sensors_test application is a sample application that demonstrates all the features of the Mynewt OS sensor framework.
-The application includes the Mynewt OS `sensor` shell command that allows you to view the sensors and sensor data managed by the Mynewt sensor framework, and the `bno055` shell command that allows you to control and query the BNO055 device and to view the sensor data.
+The application includes the sensor framework `sensor` shell command that allows you to view the sensors and sensor data managed by the sensor framework, and the `bno055` shell command that allows you to control and query the BNO055 device and to view the sensor data.

 <br>